mprsic/performa365docs/docs/howto/enroll_learner_to_course.rst

 Delete Assignment
 *******************

 You can delete assignments by clicking the *Delete** icon in the "Actions" column of the assignment list.
-Pop-up window appears asking you to type in a reason
+Pop-up window appears asking you to type in a reason for unenrollment.
+There are also two options you can choose:

+#. **Delete and remove learners** - assignment will be deleted and all learners will be unenrolled from the course.
+#. **Delete and leave learners enrolled** - assignment will be deleted but learners will stay enrolled in the course.
+However, their status will be changed to self-enrolled which means they will be able to self-disenroll from the course if they wish so.